MrLoh/tobanika.us/index/travel/en.md

 We would recommend finding an AirBnB or hotel somewhere in the [Lincoln Park neighborhood](https://www.google.com/maps/place/Lincoln+Park,+Chicago,+IL,+USA), which gives access to the Metra for getting everywhere from downtown to the beautiful northern suburbs to the hip neighborhoods on the west side of town.

 ##  Special Things to Note

+If you really feel inspired to learn about how to be American, check out [this article](https://www.tripadvisor.com/Travel-g191-c3541/United-States:Customs.Habits.And.Etiquette.html) for some great tips.  ;)

 **Getting into the USA**